RenegadeLLC/renegade-dev/wp-content/plugins/super-socializer/readme.txt

 * [Improvement] Added "aria-label" attribute in the hyperlinks for social media follow icons
 * [Improvement] Added rel="noopener" attribute in the hyperlink for Whatsapp share icon
 * [Improvement] Fixed some PHP notices being generated when enabling WordPress debugging

+= 7.12.7 =
+* [New] Included MeWe in social share networks
+* [New] Included Xing in social media follow icons
+* [New] Included MeWe in social media follow icons
+* [Improvement] Added compatibility with Paired and Native modes of <a href="https://wordpress.org/plugins/amp">AMP</a> plugin
+* [Bugfix] Threema icon was appearing broken at AMP pages
+* Removed Yahoo Bookmarks
+* Removed Yahoo Messenger
+* Removed Delicious
+* Removed Polyvore
+* Removed Oknotizie
+* Removed Baidu
+* Removed DiHITT
+* Removed Netlog
+* Removed NewsVine
+* Removed NUjij
+* Removed Segnalo
+* Removed Stumpedia
+* Removed YouMob

+= 7.12.8 =
+* [Improvement] Google+ Login (deprecated) is now Google Login
+* [Improvement] Updated the Facebook SDK to latest version
+* [New] Added option to hide the slider present below the floating share bar

+= 7.12.9 =
+* [Improvement] Google+ Login at some places in the text needed to be replaced with Google Login

+= 7.12.10 =
+* [New] Added option to center align social login icons
+* [New] Added option to integrate social login icons with WooCommerce register form
+* [New] Added "redirect_url" attribute in <a href="http://support.heateor.com/social-login-shortcode-and-widget/">social login shortcode</a>
+* [Bugfix] Center alignment for standard share icons and like buttons was not working in some cases
+* [Bugfix] Enabling social share count was not taking effect for rectangular social share/like buttons
+* [Bugfix] Fixed mis-alignment of rectangular social share icons
+* [Bugfix] Xing share stopped working
+* [Bugfix] Whatsapp share was not working on Firefox and Safari browsers
+* [Improvement] Improved the look of slider arrow below the floating share bar

+= 7.12.11 =
+* [Bugfix] Rectangular share, tweet, like buttons became mis-aligned after last update

+= 7.12.12 =
+* [New] Added Fintel.io social share icon
+* [New] Twitter sharer shows title from "Twitter Title" option of Yoast Premium SEO post meta options, if one is specified
+* [Bugfix] Undefined index: hor_counter_alignment error was being generated after last update

+= 7.12.13 =
+* [Bugfix] Whatsapp share was not working in some cases with server cache enabled

+= 7.12.14 =
+* [Bugfix] Previous update was generating Javascript error when Whatsapp share icon was not enabled

+= 7.12.15 =
+* [Bugfix] Center alignment for like buttons enabled from Super Socializer > Like Buttons page stopped working from version 7.12.10

+= 7.12.16 =
+* [Improvement] Performance improvement

+= 7.12.17 =
+* [Bugfix] Using Linkedin OAuth 2.0 API to get Linkedin login working again
+* [Bugfix] Fixed "illegal string offset" PHP warning being generated from "inc/social_sharing.php" file
+* [Bugfix] Fixed "Division by zero" PHP error being generated from "super_socializer.php" file
+* [Improvement] Fixed the uneven margin around Facebook Like button

+= 7.12.18 =
+* [Bugfix] Google login stopped working after previous update

+= 7.12.19 =
+* [Bugfix] Tumblr share stopped working
+* [Bugfix] Querystring parameter in the url was causing changes in the share counts for the webpage
+* [Improvement] Updated Facebook login logo according to Facebook branding guidelines
+* [Improvement] Line share now works with the devices that doesn't support Line app
+* [Improvement] Removed Google+ from social share and social media follow icons
+* [Improvement] Removed white background from the slider arrow below the floating share icons
+* [Improvement] Applied white background to the total shares in the horizontal floating sticky share bar
+* Removed Google+ Comments from Social Commenting

+= 7.12.20 =
+* [Bugfix] Social shares for the homepage were reset to 0 after last update in some cases
+* [Bugfix] Minor bugfixes

+= 7.12.21 =
+* [Bugfix] Fixed PHP notice being generated with social commenting enabled